UWPCE-PythonCert/InstructorResources/gitHub_classroom/notes_from_fall_2020.rst

 repos to grade them -- even one extra minute of point-and-clicking is 40 extra minutes a week for my class -- that's a lot!

 If / when i do this again, I'll probably merge the smaller assignemtns into one per Lesson.

+### mailroom with exceptions and mailroom wit unit tests

+If they are in teh same lesseon, thwy -- should be one assignment!